-Within 90 days after the Effective Date, PFH shall develop and implement written policies and procedures regarding the operation of its compliance program, including the compliance program requirements outlined in this CIA and PFH's compliance with Federal health care program requirements (Policies and Procedures).
-Throughout the term of this CIA, PFH shall enforce its Policies and Procedures and shall make compliance with its Policies and Procedures an element of evaluating the performance of all employees.
-The Policies and Procedures shall be made available to all Covered Persons.
+Within 90 days after the Effective Date, UHS shall develop and implement written Policies and Procedures regarding the operation of UHS's compliance program, including the compliance program requirements outlined in this CIA, compliance with Federal health care program requirements, and professionally recognized standards of care (Policies and Procedures).
+Throughout the term of this CIA, UHS shall enforce its Policies and Procedures and shall make compliance with its Policies and Procedures an element of evaluating the performance of all employees.
+The Policies and Procedures shall address: